dgapitts/classic-computer-science-problems-in-python/README.md

 My exercises and run time details while working through classic-computer-science-problems-in-python.

 Most of code here is from the textbook examples, although I have explored a few simple variations.
-I've also added a README.md to each subfoler with execution notes.
+I've also added a README.md to each subfolder with some execution notes and personal interpretation of the example    .

 The code here is also using a python3.9 feature "Type Hinting Generics In Standard Collections".